The 10 Most Common ESL Mistakes

 5. Plural possessives

 This is not just a common ESL mistake, but one seen in writing from native English speakers as well.
-When showing possession of a plural noun, you simply add an apostrophe at the end of the word (the brothers’ bike).
+When showing possession of a plural noun, simply add an apostrophe at the end of the word (the brothers’ bike).
 If the noun is singular, add an apostrophe plus the letter “s” at the end of the word (the cat’s toy).

-Another one of the most common ESL mistakes relates to adverbs (words that add something to a verb, such as ran quickly, drove slowly, or slept peacefully).
+Another one of the most common ESL mistakes relates to adverbs (words that add something to a verb, such as quickly, slowly, or peacefully).
 In ESL academic writing, adverbs are sometimes placed far away from the verbs they modify.
 When using an adverb, keep it close to the verb in order to avoid confusion.
 Never put an adverb in between the word “to” and a verb (i.e., to quickly run).
 This results in what is known as a split infinitive and should be avoided in traditional academic writing.

 7. Using a thesaurus

-8. Coordinating Conjunctions
+8. Coordinating conjunctions

 When we see a sentence with a lot of coordinating conjunctions (and, but, if, or), we almost always make that sentence into two, three, or four separate sentences.
 When you write a sentence that contains a number of these words, it’s best to review it and see where you can chop it up.
 Also, sentences that begin with a coordinating conjunction are often weak sentences that are made stronger simply by removing the conjunction.
 Our advice is to use these little words sparingly to avoid making this common ESL mistake.

-Misusing the terms Which and That is a common ESL mistake.
-“That” is used when the information being added is essential to the understanding of the sentence.
-“Which” is used when the information being added is not essential to the understanding of the sentence.
-If you use a “which” statement, be sure to offset it with commas.
+Misusing the terms which and that is a common ESL mistake.
+That is used when the information being added is essential to the understanding of the sentence.
+Which is used when the information being added is not essential to the understanding of the sentence.
+If you use a which statement, be sure to offset it with commas.